 For some time now, full-on power brows have been on their way out.
 I’m talking the sort of heavily drawn, highly arched, HD-style brows that we would spend hours agonising over just a few years ago.
 However, a new sort of power brow appears to be emerging for 2021.
 Sitting somewhere between the fluffed-up brow we saw dominate 2020 and the bold brow of yesterday, the new power brow is full and big but still soft and feathery.
 I’m excited to master this one.

 I was ready to start living out my mermaid hair dreams at the start of 2020, but things didn’t quite play out how I’d hoped.
-While this style was set for big things this year, it seems the trend hasn’t faded.
+While this style was set for big things last year, it seems the trend hasn’t faded.
 It's simply been postponed until our social lives pick up again.
 The effortless look can be achieved with simple plaits or a heated waver.
-I picked up the Amika High Tide Deep Waver earlier this year and can’t wait to show off some cool, textured lengths.
+I picked up the Amika High Tide Deep Waver at the start of this year and can’t wait to show off some cool, textured lengths.

 Red lipstick can be messy at the best of times, but throw face coverings into the mix and it’s basically mission impossible.
 It’s safe to assume, therefore, that most of us put our red lipsticks away somewhere safe with the hope we could return to them again soon.
 However, the truth is that it’s just not clear how much longer it will be until we can show off our red lipstick to the world again, and I miss it.
 In a bid to lift my spirits, I’m planning on swiping my lips with rouge every single day in 2021.
 If you ask me, a bare-faced look teamed with a striking red lip is the perfect way to feel put-together while working from home without any major effort.

-I’m not sure about you, but not using any major heat on my hair (and masking every single say) over the past year or so has been great for the health of my strands.
+I’m not sure about you, but not using any major heat on my hair (and masking every single day) throughout 2020 was great for the health of my strands.
 They are strong and resilient, but that’s not to say they look great.
-In fact, without any heat styling, for the majority of the year, they have been a little lacklustre.
+In fact, without any heat styling, for the majority of last year, they looked a little lacklustre.
 Considering hairstylists are saying they’re pleasantly surprised with the condition of clients’ hair post-lockdown, it’s time to embrace seriously sleek, straight hair for 2021.
 With good heat protection, good strengthening treatments, and new-gen straighteners, you can go for a dramatic straight look without causing too much damage.